jrroosevelt/VS2PCG/VS2PCG_glossary.md

 **Note:** Although the power doesn't say "This power can't be turned off", it does stay on while the character is stunned (otherwise it wouldn't do anything!).

+# Tag Team
+Some characters have the **Tag Team** keyword.
+This means in addition to being able to power up this character normally (by discarding a card wit their name), ou can also power them up by discarding their Tag Team partner.
+And when you do, in addition to the usual +1/+1 counter, you'll get the effect found in the character's specific Tag Team power.

 # Team Affiliation
 The team or teams to which this character belongs.
 Typically the team affiliation is indicated by the icon in the upper-right corner of the card, though there are cards that can grant or remove affiliations.
 Team Affiliation is *not* lost when the character is face-down.